jonathanfox5/gogadget/README.md

 ## Example use case

 The following example is my personal use case for producing priming materials prior to immersing in them.
 My target language is Italian (`it`) and my native language is English(`en`).
-I have set up a json dictionary, word audio and an exclude list as described in [Getting dictionary, word audio and exclude lists](#getting-dictionary-word-audio-and-exclude-lists).
+I have downloaded a json dictionary, word audio and an exclude list as described in [Getting dictionary, word audio and exclude lists](#getting-dictionary-word-audio-and-exclude-lists).

 As a "one off" task, I set up my default settings by running `gogadget set-defaults --custom`.
 I changed the following settings from the defaults. [the defaults are set for the widest compatibility, not for a specific workflow]